 Conclusion time!
 Let’s start with the Dyze-X-truder: While it is a solid performer, even for flexible filaments, it lacks easy access to the drive gear for occasional cleaning or simply for checking whether the filament is properly loaded and really doesn’t bring anything new to the table other than using a high-resolution stepper motor.
 I wonder, does that make it a retina stepper?

 I’m much happier with the DyzeEND-X, as again, it’s a solid performer, but doesn’t have any glaring downsides.
 While the cold swappable nozzle and high-temperature operation are of somewhat limited use by design, its small form factor and overall consistency make it a recommendable product.

 And that’s about it!
-Thanks for watching, liking, commenting, subscribing, following me on twitter, following me around when I take my dog for a walk, using the Amazon and ebay affiliate links as your bookmarks and i just want to let you know, i’ve got some big news coming up, so stay tuned for more and i’ll see you then.
+Thanks for watching, liking, commenting, subscribing, following me on twitter, following me around when I take my dog for a walk.
+I’ve got some big news coming up, so stay tuned for more and i’ll see you then.

 Thanks to Indmatec for supplying the PEEK filament!

 Music is K-391 -- Earth [NCS Release]